matt-cook/corpchaps.com/about/case-for-for-profit-chaplaincy.md

 ---
-title: A Business Model Made in Heaven
+title: The Case for For-Profit Chaplaincy
-permalink: about/a-business-model-made-in-heaven/
+permalink: about/case-for-for-profit-chaplaincy/
 quote: |
   Ministry is one thing.
 Starting a business is another.
-When starting a business,
-  there are many questions to consider.
+When starting a business, there are many questions to consider.
 When starting a chaplaincy business, there is one more" Would a for-profit or not-for-profit business model be best?
 menu: about
 ---
-## The Case for For-Profit Corporate Chaplaincy
+## The Case for For-Profit Chaplaincy

 Ministry is one thing.
 Starting a business is another.
 When starting a business, there are many questions to consider.
 When starting a chaplaincy business, there is one more: Would a for-profit or not-for-profit business model be best?